Marketing Strategy vs. Sales Strategy

 We have never had a sales team at Aha!
 And no one has ever earned a penny of commission.
 Instead, we hire product and marketing experts who engage customers in a consultative way, freely sharing best practices and product knowledge.

 Of course, I understand that our approach is unique.
-And I have lived both sides, working with enterprise companies that employ a traditional sales strategy.
+And I have lived both sides, working with enterprise companies that employ a traditional sales plan.
 So, I want to share some insight that I have learned over the years.

+What do marketing and sales strategies contain?
 The marketing strategy usually contains the following:

 Company vision and goals